 Toward the end of Watchmen, Dr. Manhattan leaves Earth with the stated intention of creating life elsewhere, thus making himself the technical definition of a god.

 Dr. Manhattan's origin was also an example of this trope.
 John Osterman's physical body was destroyed, but his intellect endured, and managed to come back as something greater.
 At one point he even refers to Osterman and himself in different contexts, indicating he considers himself an entirely new being.

 The Ancient One, Doctor Strange's mentor, became one with the universe after his death, though he was still available for an occasional consultation.

-Transformers More Than Meets The Eye: Ore was fused with a generator and killed, but he comes back to life when the come into proximity to a massive Transformer known as a Metrotitan.
+Transformers: More than Meets the Eye: Ore was fused with a generator and killed, but he comes back to life when it comes into proximity to a massive Transformer known as a Metrotitan.
 Ore manages to cheer Swerve up from his Heroic BSOD, and Swerve later talks to Rung, revealing that when the Metrotitan disappeared, Ore ascended into the Allspark (part of the conversation revealed Swerve as a believer and Ore as an atheist).
 This does go into Maybe Magic, Maybe Mundane because later Rodimus theorizes that the Metrotitan teleported away, and because Ore was brought back by his energy, he was teleported to where ever the titan went.

 kalash93 seems to really like toying with this one.

 LastOne Standing has this implied as one possible fate of the dead.
 It's left ambiguous.